drips-network/docs/docs/the-protocol/overview.md

 You only can receive streams from the already finished cycles.
 The entire timeline is globally divided into cycles of constant length defined on deployment, usually on a scale of days or weeks.
 Every timestamp during which somebody is streaming to you falls into a cycle.
 All the funds that have been streamed from anybody to you during a cycle become receivable only when the cycle ends, so nobody can change their streams anymore during that cycle.
 This reduces gas cost of receiving streams.
 See [Streams Inner Workings](/docs/for-developers/advanced/drips-inner-workings) for more technical details.

-Receiving streams is done by calling the `receiveStreams` function on the `DripsHub` contract.
+Receiving streams is done by calling the `receiveStreams` function on the `Drips` contract.
 Anybody can call this function for any user ID.
 This is fine because the users can't be hurt when somebody triggers receiving streams for them, the caller only covers the gas cost, but the effects are the same, the user gets their streams received and prepared to be split.
 This function can't be used to perform a DoS attack on the user.

 ## Squeeze streans